Lycoon/lycoon/README.md

-## Welcome on my profile! 👋
+## Welcome! 👋

-My name is **Hugo** and I'm studying computer engineering in Paris, specializing in computer graphics and computer vision.
+I'm a software engineer with high proficiency in C++, Java and TypeScript.
+I especially have great interest in graphics programming.
 I love good docs and neat user interface, so I always make at least decent ones, what's the point of an outstanding code if it can't be used?

 - 🖥️ I code in C, C++, C#, Rust, Java, Python, Kotlin, Typescript (+HTML/CSS).